DioxusLabs/dioxus/packages/cli/README.md

 - No rollup
 - No ESLint

-Just install Rust, yewpack, and you're good to go.
+Just install Rust, dioxus-cli, and you're good to go.
-`cargo install --git github.com/jkelleyrtp/yewpack`
+`cargo install --git github.com/jkelleyrtp/dioxus-cli`

 Need a development server?
-`yewpack develop`
+`dioxus develop`

 Need to run an example?
-`yewpack develop --example textbox`
+`dioxus develop --example textbox`

 Need to benchmark a component?
-`yewpack bench`
+`dioxus bench`

 Need to test your code?
-`yewpack test`
+`dioxus test`

 Need to build your code into a bundle?
-`yewpack build --outdir public`
+`dioxus build --outdir public`

 Need to publish your code to GitHub pages, Netlify, etc?
-`yewpack publish --ghpages myrepo.git`
+`dioxus publish --ghpages myrepo.git`

 # Use in your project
 ---
-Sometimes you'll want to include static assets without bundling them into your .wasm content. yewpack provides a few ways of doing this:
+Sometimes you'll want to include static assets without bundling them into your .wasm content. dioxus-cli provides a few ways of doing this:

-- Load in dynamic content using `yewpack::asset("./static/images/blah.svg")`
+- Load in dynamic content using `dioxus::asset("./static/images/blah.svg")`
-- Live-reload HTML templates without rebuilding your .wasm with `yewpack::template("./templates/blah.html")`
+- Live-reload HTML templates without rebuilding your .wasm with `dioxus::template("./templates/blah.html")`
-- Use a CSS library like tailwind in your yewpack configuration with
+- Use a CSS library like tailwind in your dioxus configuration with